OCA/manufacture/mrp_bom_product_detail/README.rst

 Bom product details
 ===================

-This module adds information product price and product stock on bill of material tree view and bom component.
+This module adds information product price and product stock on BoM and component.

 Configuration
 =============

-To show price and product stock on bill of material, please apply product variant feature.
+1. To show price and product stock on BoM : please apply product variant feature.

-1. Go to Manufacturing > Configuration > Settings > Product Variants
+2. Go to Manufacturing > Configuration > Settings > Product Variants
-2. Then select "Products can have several attributes, defining variants (Example: size, color,...)" and click apply
+3. Then select "Products can have several attributes, defining variants (Example: size, color,...)".
+4. Click apply.

 Usage
 =====